Leelasri211/Leelasri211/README.md

 - Contributing to impactful open-source projects
 - Learning from talented engineers and sharing knowledge

-Open to discussing Android development, system design, or collaborating on innovative mobile projects!
+Open to discussing Android development, Kotlin, Flutter, system design, or collaborating on innovative mobile projects!

 ---